 As one progressive GC said to us ‘you are responsible to extract value out of a company’s laptop, but the IT function manages the risks and performance of that device across its lifecycle – contracts are no different’.

 It doesn’t have to be.
 Risk management is about transferring information from the ‘risk-informed’ (Legal) to the ‘risk empowered’ (the business).
-It’s a simple information transfer game that platforms like Legal Gateway can automate through alerts, storage, search, dashboards, and reporting.
+It’s a simple information transfer game that platforms like Plexus Gateway can automate through alerts, storage, search, dashboards, and reporting.

 Still in doubt?